 Tyler: If you think back to the scientific method, you start by forming a hypothesis.
 You want to start with a question that brings innovation over time.
 As far as starting with the experimentation culture, it really just starts with being curious.
 Ask questions, see what you could improve, and take some risks!

 So, you’re using data to make decisions.
-What types of data are you using what qualifies as data?
+What qualifies as data?

 Andrea: Data can take a lot of forms.
 You want to take the qualitative and quantitative data, so for example you can take anything from a group of opinions about a specific matter to getting out and interviewing people which leads into the more quantitative side where you can pull data.
 You can also tie back to best practices by pulling together all the years of experience you have on your team to pick what data points will work best.